 Jeremy had spent barely an hour doing a small amount of shopping, but it had exhausted him.
 Besides, it had been a long day and he was ready for bed.
 He showered, brushed his teeth, enabled the staying-at-home setting on the security alarm, and sat down to watch the ten o’clock news.

-Just before the weather report he heard his cell playing his ringtone song and rushed to his room and answered.
-Maybe the call would be from his mom.
+Just before the weather report he heard his cell playing his ringtone song and rushed to his bedroom and answered.
+Maybe the call was from his mom.